 If your video needs to be longer to get all the information across, for example in an explainer video, a good tactic is to include a summary at the start of the video.
 This gives the viewer a preview of the content so they can decide whether to commit to watching or to skip to the relevant part.

-Video content is super easy to watch online.
+Using Video content also makes it super easy to watch online.
 Through channels like Facebook and YouTube, the average person has more access to video content than ever before.
 It helps you show up in more search results too – so you can stay competitive.

 And since most people access the internet through their smartphones, online videos have to be optimised for mobile.
 Make sure you use the right video formats for each channel to make it as user-friendly as possible

 Captions are key for making your video as accessible as possible and are highly effective at getting more watch time.
 Not everyone who watches your video will be able to watch with sound, whether that be because they’re hard of hearing, don’t speak the language well or are simply in an environment where they can’t turn sound on, like in the office or on their commute.

 Using captions is a great way to improve the reach of a video and encourage more people to watch the video even if they can’t hear it.